-Commander William Riker is a fictional male Human in the Star Trek - The Next Generation television series who was portrayed on screen by Jonathon Frakes.
-Commander William Riker is the second in charge of the USS Enterprise NCC 1701D and leads away parties to investigate situations.
-In the first few episodes of the first series, he didn't have a beard, it grew over the course of the first series and stuck all through the series.
+William Riker is a fictional male Human in the Star Trek - The Next Generation television series who was played on screen by Jonathon Frakes.
+Commander Riker is the second in command of the USS Enterprise NCC 1701D under the Captaincy of Jean-Luc Picard.

 |Allegiance||The USS Enterprise NCC-1701D|